8 Wastes of Lean Project Management

 An electronic floor management system should be able to bring the following to the table:

-Lean project manufacturing is based on identifying waste and highlighting values.
-Try it today in your systems to see how it will work for you.
+Lean project management is based on identifying waste and highlighting values.
+Try using Kissflow Projects today in your systems to see how it will work for you.